fltk/fltk/README.macOS.md

 <a name="build_autoconf_make"></a>
 ## How to Build FLTK Using _autoconf_ and _make_

-This option is best for users who like to develop their apps without using Apple's Xcode IDE.
+This option is best for users who like to develop their apps without using Apple's Xcode IDE and prefer minimal dependencies of a _Makefile_ over _CMake_.
 Users should be comfortable with using `bash` or `tcsh` in a terminal window.

 <a name="bam_prerequisites"></a>
 ###  Prerequisites (autoconf, make)